enhance-dev/enhance.dev/app/docs/md/learn/concepts/routing/api-routes.md

 ### Part 1: basic HTML form handling

-1. Create a new Enhance app `npx "@enhance/create@latest" ./counter-app`.
+1. Create a new Enhance app `npx "@enhance/cli@latest" new ./counter-app`.
 This generates a starter project with `app/pages/index.html`, and static assets in `public/`.
 2. Create a form for incrementing at `app/elements/form-counter.mjs`:

 <doc-code filename="app/elements/form-counter.mjs" numbered>